cpt-waffle/lhl-lectures/w04d04-Responsive-Design-and-SASS/notes.md

 ---- flexbox with breakpoints
 ---- sass (bonus)

 ### Back in the Day...

-smart phones did not exist (not yet)
-LCD or CRT 15 - 20 inch max

-2007-2008
+2004-2008

+- Giant 17-19 inch monitors CRTs
+- LCD screens 17-19 squares

-Iphone 1 was released!
+- Iphone 1 announced

-- you can browse the web, on your phone!
-- 4inch phone ^
+- Every app showed on iphone
+- they used another iphone!
-- pinch to zoom!
+- pinch to zoom !
-- watch youtube
+- watch youtube !

-HOW DO WE, SUPPORT DEVICES THIS SMALL!?!?

-Req ---------------------------> the backend detects (or asks, what device size are you you using?)

-            A different HTML (layout) page that would fit EXACTLY to the device width
-<----------------------------RES
+### Support for smaller screens or different size of screen in general

+Why don't we detect what device they are using on a request.... and give back a website/view for that SPECIFIC device as a response...